blue-yonder/tsfresh/docs/text/data_formats.rst

 Data Formats
 ============

-tsfresh offers three different options to specify the time series data to be used in the :func:`tsfresh.extract_features` function (and all utility functions that expect a time series, e.g. the :func:`tsfresh.utilities.dataframe_functions.roll_time_series` function).
+tsfresh offers three different options to specify the format of the time series data to use with the function :func:`tsfresh.extract_features` (and all utility functions that expect a time series, for that matter, like for example :func:`tsfresh.utilities.dataframe_functions.roll_time_series`).

 Irrespective of the input format, tsfresh will always return the calculated features in the same output format described below.

-Typically, the input format options consist of :class:`pandas.DataFrame` objects.
+Typically, the input format options are :class:`pandas.DataFrame` objects, which we will discuss here, and also Dask dataframes and PySpark computational graphs, which are discussed here :ref:`large-data-label`.

-(see :ref:`large-data-label` for other input types) There are four important column types that make up those DataFrames.
+There are four important column types that make up those DataFrames.
 Each will be described with an example from the robot failures dataset (see :ref:`quick-start-label`).